 Attorney/Partner

-Ben’s probate and trust litigation experience informs his work as an estate planner.
-Ben takes the time to fully understand his clients’ objectives and family dynamics.
+Drawing on his experience in contested matters, Ben also advises clients on complex fiduciary matters in estate planning and estate and trust administration.
+Ben’s litigation experience informs his work as an estate planner.
+Ben takes the time to fully understand his client’s objectives and family dynamics.
 He helps clients develop cost-effective plans to achieve their goals, avoid family fights, and minimize the impact of gift, estate and income taxes.
+Ben represents high-net worth individuals, corporate executives, and closely held business owners.

 Ben represents high -net worth individuals, corporate executives and closely held business owners.
 Ben’s practice also includes representing his clients’ businesses in litigation in Florida’s trial and appellate courts.